tl-its-umich-edu/spanish-placement-exam/README.md

 1. what about ESB secrets?

+OVERRIDE container
+- can replace container args in yaml but not using env (AFAIK)

 # Spanish Placement Exam Script

 This script is to allow student grades on Spanish placement exams in